topcoder-platform/u-bahn-es-processor/README.md

 - ES.USER_ROLE_PROPERTY_NAME: the user property name of role, default value is 'roles',
 - ES.USER_SKILL_PROPERTY_NAME: the user property name of skill, default value is 'skills'
 - ES.ORGANIZATION_SKILLPROVIDER_PROPERTY_NAME: the org property name of org skill providers, default value is 'skillProviders'
+- ES.USER_GROUP_PROPERTY_NAME: the user property name of group, default value is 'groups'

 There is a `/health` endpoint that checks for the health of the app.
 This sets up an expressjs server and listens on the environment variable `PORT`.
 It's not part of the configuration file and needs to be passed as an environment variable